datacorner/blueprism-deskew-skill/README.md

 # in case of troubles

+Please add an issue into Github here : https://github.com/datacorner/blueprism-deskew-skill/issues
-If you have any troubles in using or deploying this skill just put a comment in my website here : https://www.datacorner.fr/bp-deskew/
+You can also add a comment in my website here : https://www.datacorner.fr/bp-deskew/

 # Terms of use